Shelby

 Before Starting a Major Operating System Upgrade

-Based on experience with WIndows in the past I did the following to each computer before starting the upgrade.
+Based on experience with Windows in the past I did the following to each computer before starting the upgrade.
 These precautions will make the upgrade experience go a LOT better.
 Failure to take these steps can greatly increase your risk of having problems.

 • Backup any important data